Emperor bird-of-paradise

 The emperor bird-of-paradise (Paradisaea guilielmi), also known as emperor of Germany's bird-of-paradise, is a species of bird-of-paradise.

 The emperor bird-of-paradise is endemic to Papua New Guinea.
 It is distributed in hill forests of the Huon Peninsula.
 The diet consists mainly of fruits, figs and arthropods.

-The name commemorates the last German Emperor and King of Prussia, Wilhelm II of Germany.
+The name commemorates the last German Emperor and King of Prussia, Wilhelm II.
 In January 1888, the emperor bird-of-paradise was the last bird-of-paradise discovered by Carl Hunstein, who also found the blue bird-of-paradise on his journeys.
 These two species, along with the red bird-of-paradise, are the only Paradisaea that perform inverted display.

 Due to ongoing habitat loss, limited range and overhunting in some areas, the emperor bird-of-paradise is evaluated as Near Threatened on the IUCN Red List of Threatened Species.
 It is listed on Appendix II of CITES.